Katō Sadakichi: Biography

-Katō was born in Tokyo, as the third son of Katō Yasukichi, a hatamoto retainer of the Tokugawa shogunate.
+Katō was born in Edo, as the third son of Katō Yasukichi, a hatamoto retainer of the Tokugawa shogunate.
 He attended the Numazu Military Academy, and in October 1883 graduated at the top of his class from the 10th class of the Imperial Japanese Naval Academy.
 One of his classmates was Yamashita Gentarō.
 He served as a torpedo officer on the Jingei, Takachiho and Hiei.
 With the opening of the Sasebo Naval District, he was appointed secretary to Admiral Akamatsu Noriyoshi.

 From July 1891 to March 1893, Katō served as chief weapons officer on the cruiser Takao.
 He was then sent to Germany as part of the entourage of Prince Fushimi Hiroyasu.
 He remained with the prince in Germany through the duration of the First Sino-Japanese War.
 After his return to Japan, he served as weapons officer on the cruiser Itsukushima and on the staff of the Readiness Fleet.

 In August 1897, Katō was assigned as secretary to Navy Minister Saigō Tsugumichi, who was soon promoted to fleet admiral.
 Katō was promoted to commander.

 Katō returned to sea duty from December 1898 to April 1901, serving as executive officer on the cruisers Akitsushima and Kasagi.
 He then returned to Germany to oversee the completion of the cruiser Yakumo, and was executive officer on her voyage to Japan.
 From April 1901, he served with the Imperial Japanese Navy General Staff, where he enjoyed the confidence of Admiral Itō Sukeyuki.
 Katō met with business and political leaders, reviewed the designs of new warships, and was consulted on political developments and naval strategy.
 In October 1902, he was promoted to captain and returned to sea in April 1903 as captain of Akitsushima.

 At the start of the Russo-Japanese War, Katō was captain of the cruiser Hashidate, an obsolete vessel not regarded as capable for front-line combat duties.
 However, in January 1905 he was transferred to command the cruiser Kasuga and was thus able to participate in the crucial Battle of Tsushima.